capreolus-ir/capreolus/docs/reproduction/MS_MARCO.md

 ## Running MS MARCO
 This requires GPU(s) with 48GB memory (e.g. 3 V100 or a RTX 8000) or a TPU.
 1. Make sure you are in the top-level `capreolus` directory;
-2. Train on MS MARCO Passage using the following scripts, this should give a `MRR@10=0.35+` <br/>
+2. Use the following script to quickly test if everything is working.
+    ```bash
+    python -m capreolus.run rerank.train with file=docs/reproduction/config_msmarco.txt
     ```
-    lr=1e-3
-    bertlr=2e-5
+    This would train the monoBERT for only 3k steps with batch size to be 4, then rerank the *top100* documents per query.
+    The script should take no more than 24 hours to finish, and could be fit into a single `v100l`.
+    At the end of execusion, it would display a bunch of metrics, where `MRR@10` should be around `0.295`.

+3. Once the above is done, we can fine-tune a full version on MS MARCO Passage using the following scripts:
+    ```bash
+    # must change
+    niters=10
     batch_size=16
-    niters=10
-    warmupiters=1
-    validatefreq=$niters
+    validatefreq=$niters # to ensure the validation is run only at the end of training
     decayiters=$niters   # either same with $itersize or 0

     python -m capreolus.run rerank.train with \
         file=docs/reproduction/config_msmarco.txt  \
+        reranker.trainer.niters=$niters \
         reranker.trainer.batch=$batch_size \
-        reranker.trainer.lr=$lr \
-        reranker.trainer.bertlr=$bertlr \
-        reranker.trainer.niters=$niters \
+        reranker.trainer.decayiters=$decayiters \
         reranker.trainer.validatefreq=$validatefreq \
-        reranker.trainer.warmupiters=$warmupiters \
-        reranker.trainer.decayiters=$decayiters \
         fold=s1
     ```
+    The data preparation time may vary a lot on different machines.
-3. Without data preparation, it will take 4~6 hours to train and 8～10 hours to inference on *4 V100s* for BERT-base, and longer on for BERT-large.
-Running on a single GPU would also work by reducing `batch_size` to 2 or 4, but longer training time would be expected.
+    After data is prepared, it would take 4~6 hours to train and 6～10 hours to inference with *4 V100s* for BERT-base.
-    Metrics on dev set are displayed after completion, where we use `MRR@10` for this task.
-    (for CC users, BERT-large can only be run with batch size 16 on `graham` `cedar`, as each node on `beluga` has 16GB memory at maximum)
+    This should achieve `MRR@10=0.35+`.

 ## Replication Logs
 + Results (with hypperparameter-0) replicated by [@crystina-z](https://github.com/crystina-z) on 2020-12-06 (commit [`6c3759f`](https://github.com/crystina-z/capreolus-1/commit/6c3759fe620f18f8939670176a18c744752bc9240)) (Tesla V100 on Compute Canada)